cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Aligning RNA sequences
 ======================
 RNA sequences are very important and almost every-where these days.
 The main property of RNA sequences is to have a secondary structure that can be used to guide the alignment.
 While the default T-Coffee has no special RNA alignment method incorporated in, we have developped specific modes and tools for RNA alignment and analysis (see subsection **Manipulating RNA Sequences** for more details).
-If you are interested in RNA, have a look `there <http://www.bio.inf.uni-jena.de/Software/MARNA/>`_.

 R-Coffee, many possibilities
 ----------------------------
 Introduction
 ^^^^^^^^^^^^
 R-Coffee is the special mode of T-Coffee developped to handle specifically RNA sequences.
-It has been proven far more accurate than T-Coffee default, because of its specific design.
+It has been proven far more accurate than T-Coffee default because of its specific design.
 It can be run as a standalone aligner (using secondary structure prediction) or using third party software.

 R-Coffee: aligning RNA sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^